ChristElise/christelise.github.io/_posts/2024-10-27-dreaming-walkthrough.md

 -rw-rw-r-- 1 morpheus morpheus     180 Aug  7  2023 restore.py
 ```

-We can use this bash executable with morpheus SUID bit to obtain a shell as morpheus and read the third flag on the target.
+We can use this bash executable with Morpheus SUID bit to obtain a shell as Morpheus and read the third flag on the target.
 ```bash
 death@dreaming:~$ cd /home/morpheus/
 death@dreaming:/home/morpheus$ ./bash  -p